-Chinese cultural heritage and Japanese cultural influence
+Chinese cultural heritage and Japanese cultural influence in the Taiwanese culturee

-The periods of Chinese and Japanese rule left a significant cultural impact on Taiwan.
+The periods of Chinese and Japanese rule left a significant cultural impact on Taiwanese culture.
 On one hand, Chinese celebrations are also celebrated in Taiwan including the Chinese New Year, the Qingming Festival, the Lantern Festival and the Dragon Boat Festival.
 On the other hand, the Japanese influence is visible in contemporary culture.
 Japanese films, literature, and television shows were very successful in the 1990s.
 This phenomenon has been called “harizu”, which means people who are fans of Japanese culture.
 In addition, the influence of Japanese culture can be seen across all generations.
 YuChing’s grandparents, for example, speak a local dialect and Japanese, but they barely speak Mandarin.
 The influence is also notable in food.
 Sashimi, Teppanyaki, and miso soup are all popular foods in Taiwan.

 What about religious practices?
 Where they also impacted by the Japanese and Chinese cultures?

 Chinese religious cultures have a much more significant impact than Japanese ones.
 Religious practices in Taiwan is a combination of Taoism, Buddhism and traditional Chinese religions.
 So what are the beliefs and the practices?